The 50 Best Games on Steam – Spring 2019

 In this episodic graphic adventure game from developer Dontnod and publisher Square Enix, you pick up the role of Max Caulfield, a high school senior who has recently transferred back to her hometown of Arcadia Bay, Oregon to attend Blackwell High.
 After seeing a vision of a tornado destroying a lighthouse, she runs to the bathroom in her high school, only to be witness to her classmate Nathan murdering a female student.
 Panicked and afraid, she suddenly finds herself with the ability to rewind time, returning to the bathroom to save the student and discovering the girl is her childhood friend Chloe.
 With the knowledge of the upcoming storm and her new ability to rewind time, Max must work together with Chloe to save not just themselves, but the entire town.
 If you love interesting, albeit imperfect storytelling, Life is Strange is the perfect game for you.
 A prequel, Life is Strange: Before the Storm is also available, along with a free spin-off game, The Awesome Adventures of Captain Spirit, which became available in June of 2018.
-The latter game will present clues for season two of Life is Strange, the first episode of which was released at the end of September.
+The latter game presents clues for season two of Life is Strange, which currently has two episodes available for streaming.

 Originally released on the PS4 and Xbox One in January, Monster Hunter: World finally arrived on PC in August, fulfilling the months-long wait between the release as fans attempted to wait it out.
 A full reworking and revitalization of the original Monster Hunter franchise, World is perfect for returning veterans of the series and newcomers alike.
 Interested in learning the intricacies of hunting monsters?
 The layers and layers of systems, weapon choices, and armor upgrades that have kept players hunting for literally hundreds and thousands of hours on the 3DS and PSP releases has a fresh coat of paint, and with online hunting, a full story mode, and plenty of easy to learn tutorials, it’s time for anyone and everyone who wants to hunt to begin.